Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 ---
 title: Data Science Education
-summary: Developing and Evaluating Interdisciplinarity and Internationalization (I&I) in the Curriculum of Bachelor of Arts and Sciences in Social Data Science.
+summary: Developing and Evaluating Interdisciplinarity and Internationalization in the Curriculum of Bachelor of Arts and Sciences in Social Data Science.

 tags:
 - Teaching development